mymaestro/AllanaCrusis/README.md

 ---

-*The musicLibraryDB system was designed by and for musicians who understand the unique challenges of managing large music libraries.
+*The allanaCrusis system was designed by and for musicians who understand the unique challenges of managing large music libraries.
 Whether you're running a community band, school ensemble, or professional organization, this system provides the tools you need to keep your music organized and accessible.*

 ---